How to trade index futures

 Index futures example

-Let’s say you wanted to trade the FTSE 100 index using spread bets or CFDs.
+Let’s say you wanted to trade the FTSE 100 index using CFDs.
 If you think that the FTSE 100 is going to increase from 7300.00 to 7905.50 in the next three months, you could decide to buy (go long) two FTSE 100 futures contracts, valued at £5 each.
 The total value of your position would be £73,000 (a buy price of 7300 x 2 contracts x £5).

 Remember that both profits and losses are calculated based on 100% of your position value, not your margin amount.